jdonaldson/golgi/Readme.md

    the given route inclusive of the function name.
 3. `@:route('route_path1', 'route_path2')` : The following list of paths trigger
    the route exclusive of the function name.
+4. `@:helper`: This function is not treated as a path (useful for public helper functions).

 Any additional route paths given in `@:alias` or `@:route` should be given as anonymous strings.
 Only one type of path metadata is allowed per route, so if